|

 Your Tax Returns for the Last Three Years: Let

-a CPA professional review your previous 3 tax
+a CPA professional review your previous 3 tax returns

-returns for mistakes and missed deductions.
+for mistakes and missed deductions.
+The fees for

-The fees for filing these amended returns
+filing these amended returns which result in a refund

-which result in a refund to you are tax
+to you are tax deductible.

 -

-Learn
+Learn to

-to Audit-Proof Your Records:
+Audit-Proof Your Records:

-Any educational system that teaches correct
+Any educational system that teaches correct record

 |

-LIFE
+LIFE IS

-IS MORE FUN WHEN IT’S "TAX DEDUCTIBLE"
+MORE FUN WHEN IT’S "TAX DEDUCTIBLE"

 The ultimate tax shelter: owning your own business!

-The No. 1
+The No. 1 way to

-expenditures into allowable deductions.
-Turn even a hobby
+allowable deductions.
+Turn even a hobby into a business and you'll

-into a business and you'll cut your tax bill.
+cut your tax bill.

-It's
+It's almost

-almost that simple.
+that simple.

-This
+This is part

-is part of what we call the ultimate
+of what we call the ultimate tax

-tax strategy—that of converting personal expenses into
+strategy—that of converting personal expenses into legitimate

 This is not

-complicated, expensive, or difficult to do and
+complicated, expensive, or difficult to do and incorporation is

-incorporation is not necessary.
+not necessary.

-Let's see
+Let's see how.

 Establishing